nuxt/image/docs/content/3.providers/cloudimage.md

 ### `baseURL`

-- Type: **String** (required)
+- Type: **String** (optional)

 Your origin image URL or storage alias that allows to shorten your origin image URLs.
+If not provided, the `src` will be joined directly with the computed `cdnURL`.

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({